 The best way to deal with this is for parents to sit down and talk to other family members about autism.
 It would be good to share with them fast facts about the developmental disorder to weed out all the misconceptions away.
 Through this, your child will have the chance to be surrounded by family members who are loving, accepting, and non-judgmental.

-- Dealing With Emotions: More than managing what other people have to say, the deeper and more severe feelings that parents of children with autism have to deal with is that of themselves.
+- Dealing With Emotions: “A trigger is a thought or a situation that leads to undesirable behavior choices.
+Most commonly, we find that triggers are caused by something in the surrounding environment or by another person’s actions.” explains Barb Roba, LMCH.
+More than managing what other people have to say, the deeper and more severe feelings that parents of children with autism have to deal with is that of themselves.
 Some parents blame themselves for their child’s disorder—possibly something about the way they handled the pregnancy or about how they raised their child.
 Often, it leads to frustration, sadness, grief, and even depression.
 And the most challenging part about it is that parents can’t be so preoccupied with their own emotions because they would always have to prioritize their child’s needs.

 When your emotions start to take a toll on you, it is essential that you do not carry everything on your own.
 Share it with your partner and process the feelings together.
 You may also share it with your closest friends or in whomever you find comfortable to confide.
 Remember that you are not the one to blame for your child’s condition.